hneth/riskyr/README.md

 [2] This notion of *risk* is typically contrasted with the wider notion of *uncertainty* in which options or probabilities are unknown or cannot be quantified.
 (See Gigerenzer and Gaissmaier, 2011, or Neth and Gigerenzer, 2015, on this distinction and corresponding decision strategies.)

-[3] See Gigerenzer (2002, 2014), Gigerenzer and Hoffrage, U. (1995), Gigerenzer et al. (2007), and Hoffrage et al. (2015) for lots of similar problems.
-Also, Sedlmeier and Gigerenzer (2001) and Kurzenhäuser and Hoffrage (2002) report related training programs.
+[3] See Gigerenzer (2002, 2014), Gigerenzer and Hoffrage, U. (1995), Gigerenzer et al. (2007), and Hoffrage et al. (2015) for scientific background information and similar problems.
+See Sedlmeier and Gigerenzer (2001) and Kurzenhäuser and Hoffrage (2002) for related training programs.

 [4] See Gigerenzer and Hoffrage (1995) and Hoffrage et al. (2000, 2002) on the concept of *natural frequencies*.